waikato-datamining/adams-website/posts/10th-birthday.rst

 Recently, we embarked on better integrating deeplearning frameworks, such as `Keras <https://keras.io/>`__.
 These frameworks can (in theory) now be used as a regular Weka classifier thanks to the `Pyro4 <https://github.com/irmen/Pyro4>`__ library which we use for exchanging data.
-You only need to implement the Pyhton side of things for parsing the data and making use of it (predictions and/or training).
+You only need to implement the Python side of things for parsing the data and making use of it (predictions and/or training).
 This opens up doors for models that work better on certain domains, like data fusion, and still being able to integrate them with all the functionality within ADAMS.